hdavtian/portfolio/README.md

 git clone https://github.com/hdavtian/gulp

-// Step 2: Installing npm, this may take a short while npm install
+// Step 2: Installing npm, this may take a short while
+// cd into 'git' directory which was just cloned into your test dir npm install

 // Step 3: Install Bower Components